Visit my YouTube for videos!

 “Our truest life is when we are in dreams awake.”Henry David Thoreau

 So, I hope I have made you consider opening yourself up to the depths of your mind!
 There is much more to be said than I can write here, but the internet may offer you some answers.
 If not that, some great books have been written on the subject, too.
-If you want to speak to me directly about lucid dreaming, then you can book a lesson on this site.
-More about that down below!
+If you want to speak to me directly about lucid dreaming, then you can hit me up on my YouTube!

-• How sleep works and how to sleep more optimal and healthy.
+• How sleep works and how to sleep optimally and healthily.

 • Keeping a dream journal in the most effective way.